telsitamuzi/WeatherApp/README.md

-This application display weather data per user city input
+This application displays real-time weather forecasts depending on the city entered by the user.